 I typically wouldn't recommend developing directly on the Pi (unless you are trying to debug a Pi specific issue, in which case, I'm sorry.
 It's not the fastest thing in the world.)

 The mirror is compatible with linux and OSX, and developing there will be much nicer.
 You can plug your mirror into your computer and use it as a second (or third, you lucky duck) monitor.
 There's some logic in

-main.js that will automatically put the electron app on to your secondary monitor.
-DO NOT Develop on windows, the mirror is incompatible due to limitations of snowboy.
-However you can use a VM with ubuntu on it if you must...
+It us not suggested that you develop on windows, the mirror is incompatible due to limitations of Snowboy.
+However, you can use a VM with ubuntu on it if you must...